 The three foundations of the definition of bullying are: 1) An intention to hurt the victim; 2) An imbalance of power or strength; 3) Repeated attacks against the victim.
 In practice, all of these three aspects are ignored by the very scientists who base their work on this definition.

 b1.
 The “imbalance of power” is, of course, supposedly in the bully’s favor.
 However, the researchers discover that very often bullies are actually weaker than their victims.
 So they modify the definition, saying there must be an imbalance of power: the bully can be either weaker or stronger than the victim but not the same strength.
 Thus they employ the following logically absurd policy: if you pick on someone weaker than yourself, you are a bully; if you have more courage and pick on someone your own strength, you are no longer a bully.
 But if you have even more courage and pick on someone stronger than yourself, you become a bully again!
-Logic, the most basic tool and requirement of science, disappears when we indulge in hatred of bullies.
+Logic, the most basic tool of science, disappears when we indulge in passionate campaigns against bullies.

 b2.
 Alternatively, the experts will say that the bully has either a physical or a psychological power advantage over the victim.
 How do they determine if there is a psychological advantage?
 Very simple: If the victim feels bullied, the bully obviously has a psychological advantage over the victim.
-But this is nothing but tautology (circular reasoning).
+But this is a tautology (circular reasoning).
 Again, logic does not apply in the world of bullying psychology.

 b3.
 Furthermore, the power differential is really not on the side of the bullies.
 Victims have the entire adult establishment fighting on their side, so they really have more power than the bullies.
-The reason bullies are seen as “cool” by most of their peers (to the chagrin of the researchers) is because they have the courage to defy the authorities.
+The reason bullies are seen as “cool” by most of their peers (to the chagrin of the researchers) is that they have the courage to defy the authorities.

 c.
 Bullying is supposed to be repetitive, but even a one-time attack is treated as bullying by many bullying experts.
 Anti-bully policies usually don’t instruct us to wait around to see if the suspected bully is going to attack again before we accuse him/her of bullying.